datacenter/ignite-DEPRECATED/docs/README.md

 Installation script runs in three stages.
 It first installs system packages then python packages and the sets up the Ignite server.
 User can skip first 2 stages of installation during execution of setup script if dependencies had been installed beforehand.

 Run setup.py from /var/www/ directory with sudo privilege if server is hosted using apache2.
+Also please make ure that PROJECT_DIR is set as mentioned in step 3.1.

         sudo python ignite/setup.py